Course Information

 Week Topics/Applications Method

-9. Week Midterm Preparation, After Class Study, Research, Other Activities
+9. Week Antibiotics and other chemotherapeutics Preparation, After Class Study, Research, Interview, Lecture, Observation, Demonstration, Problem Solving

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.